anywhichway/lmdb-patch/README.md

 # lmdb-patch
-Provides a patch method for LMDB to do partial object updates
+Provides a patch method for LMDB to do partial object updates.

 # Installation